-- Dynamics (by touching the dynamics curve on the TFT) - EQ (by touching the EQ curve on the TFT) - Panning (by touching the pan view on the TFT) - Bus Assignment (by pressing the VIEW: BUS ASN key underneath the TFT - as opposed to the GLOBAL VIEW: BUS ASN key described under 3.2.1). - Channel parameters (by pressing the VIEW: CHANNEL key underneath the TFT).
-This shows the rest of the needed controls, together with AUX.
-This covers all 40 rotaries. - Miscellaneous parameters (by pressing the VIEW: MISC key underneath the TFT).
-This shows a reduced view of EQ, dynamics and pan parameters at a time; covers all 40 rotaries.
+- Dynamics (by touching the dynamics curve on the TFT) - EQ (by touching the EQ curve on the TFT) - Panning (by touching the pan view on the TFT) - Bus Assignment (by pressing VIEW: BUS ASN as opposed to the GLOBAL VIEW: BUS ASN key described under 3.2.1). - Channel parameters (by pressing VIEW: CHANNEL) shows the remaining controls, together with AUX.
+This covers all 40 rotaries. - Miscellaneous parameters (by pressing VIEW: MISC) shows a reduced view of EQ, dynamics, and pan parameters at the same time; covers all 40 rotaries.